-This luxury home in Berlin naturally reflects its contemporary, urban environment.
+This Club home in Berlin naturally reflects its contemporary, urban environment.
 The vast living space is furnished in an eclectic mix of designs: a quirky Louis XV-style chair upholstered in a period portrait print perfectly complements two chocolate-brown leather armchairs.
 In the master bedroom, one feature wall is covered in a monochrome cloud print that echoes the colour of the building opposite.
-Accessories are both beautiful and functional: this is, after all, Berlin.

 An added attraction is the virtually wall-to-wall, floor-to-ceiling windows.
 Not only do they flood the apartment with natural light, they offer stellar views of the city.
 The living area overlooks the Sony Center itself, while the two bedrooms both have views of the Tiergarten.